This note applies to all myenergi products that are directly connected to the mains electricity supply.

 For more information on the specific requirements for electrical testing please refer to the local standards or electrical trade organisation.

-This video https://www.youtube.com/watch?v=Ek1u2RjQffU provides a useful overview of the insulation resistance test and how it is carried out, ensuring that the test is carried out between the combined live conductors to earth.
+This video https://www.youtube.com/watch?v=Ek1u2RjQffU provides a useful overview of the insulation resistance testing and how it is carried out, ensuring that the test is carried out between the combined live conductors to earth.